What is SMART Pulse Oximeter + Relaxation Coach?

 Can I make or receive a phone call and use the app’s breathing coach to relax at the same time?

 Yes.
 You can toggle off the app sound in the programs in the Relax and Sleep menus.
-Then follow the breathing coach pacer and make or receive a phone call at the same time.
-This is a very useful calming technique during a stressful phone call.
+Then follow the breathing coach pacer and make or receive This is a very useful calming technique during a stressful phone call.

 Do I have to do the Baseline Monitoring?